twgh/xcgui/README-en.md

 All the structures of xcgui are also in the xc package.

  [Goland](https://www.jetbrains.com/go/?from=xcgui) is recommended for development for the best development experience.
-The comment format I'm using looks the best in Goland.

 ## Event